kevinrodbe/library/content/02-resources-and-get.md

 * Filter, `/zombies?weapon=axe`
 * Pagination, `/zombies?page=2&per_page=25`

 Let's look at an example of a filter.
 In the following code, we want to list all zombies whose weapons are an **axe**.
-We will pass in the weapon name as a query string, which looks like this:
+We will pass the weapon name as a query string, which looks like this:

 ```
 /zombies?weapons=axe